Afghanistan: Taliban offensive puts Iran in a bind | DW | 12.08.2021

 But building a wall on the border with Afghanistan is currently not a viable option for Iran.

-The Iranian economy has been hit hard by wide-ranging US sanctions and, also, there are close cultural and linguistic ties between communities living on both sides of the border like the Tajiks and the Hazaras.
+Firstly, the Iranian economy has been hit hard by wide-ranging US sanctions; secondly, there are close cultural and linguistic ties between communities, like the Tajiks and the Hazaras, living on both sides of the border.

-About 750,000 Afghan refugees are currently officially registered in Iran, while around two million more Afghans live illegally in the country.
+Currently, about 750,000 Afghan refugees are officially registered in Iran, while around two million more Afghans live illegally in the country.

 "The situation at the border is precarious," Baniyaghoob underlined.